arocketman/VisFX/README.md

 ![Wordnet-art](https://i.imgur.com/WgjWLRH.png)

-Graphs are zoomable and nodes are movable just like the original VisFx.
+Graphs are zoomable and nodes are movable just like the original vis.js

 # Contributing